 Fungal infections come in multiple forms and can affect you internally or externally.
 Tinea, commonly known as ringworm, affects the hair, skin or nails and usually spreads from a pea-sized red dot into a circular rash.
 Athlete's foot is a fungus that affects the soles and between the toes; jock itch penetrates the groin and upper thighs.
 Candida is a yeast that's a type of fungus.
 It naturally occurs in the mucous membranes and on the skin, but an overgrowth can cause thrush -- white patches in babies -- and vaginal yeast infections, along with a host of other symptoms.
 Pityriasis versicolor lives on human skin.
 This fungus expands over the chest, shoulders and back.

-Rashes, cracked skin, itching and overall malaise are indications that you're suffering from some sort of external fungal infection.
+Rashes, cracked skin, itching and overall malaise are indications that you are experiencing some sort of external fungal infection.
 Candida infections can also manifest as digestive distress or other ailments if the fungus enters the bloodstream and infects the whole body.

 Molded food, like a rotten orange in the refrigerator, can cause you to become sick if you eat it -- but not usually with a fungus.
 These microscopic fungi can form on food, especially if it's old or stored improperly.
 Mold can cause allergic reactions and respiratory problems and, in some cases, poison people with mycotoxins -- toxic fungal compounds that form primarily on nuts and grains.
 Molds and fungi can be beneficial in producing tasty foods, such as in blue-veined cheeses or edible mushrooms.
 Eating moldy food is most likely to result in a case of unpleasant food poisoning.